Does My Website Have to Be ADA Compliant?

 The ADA Requires All Websites be Accessible

-In other words: If your website is not accessible to people with disabilities, it is not compliant with the law as websites are considered public places according to the DOJ.
+In other words: If your mobile or web design is not accessible to people with disabilities, it is not compliant with the law as websites or mobile apps are considered public places.

 Stylized web page that shows a number of error messages and the label ADA